unLomTrois/star-wars-galaxy-3/README.md

 The way these empires spawn on a normal map doesn't work on a static map.
 To make them work like in vanilla a lot of work needs to be done which could add conflicts with other mods.

 # License
+This is entirely a community-driven, non-profit project.

-You are free to use this mod for everything you want, even your own mod.
-The only premise is to credit this mod on the steam page.
+Please contact me (chriskar) if you want to use this for your own mod.